-WARNING: Do not attempt to use the tool until you have read thoroughly and understand completely the operator's manual.
-Pay close attention to the safety rules, including Dangers, Warnings, and Cautions.
-If you use this tool properly and only for what it is intended, you will enjoy years of safe, reliable service.
+CAUTION: Carefully read through this entire operator's manual before using your new saw.
+Pay close attention to the Rules For Safe Operation, and all Safety Alert Symbols including Danger, Warning and Caution.
+If you use your saw properly and only for what it is intended, you will enjoy years of safe, reliable service.